opensearch-project/opensearch-plugins/STANDARDS.md

 ## CI Workflows

-CI Workflows should be setup to run unit and integration tests if any.
+CI Workflows should be setup to run and verify plugin unit and integration tests.
-Workflows should run on main and release branches including pull requests.
+Workflows should run on main and release branches including pull requests merging into them.

 _Example_: See CI Workflow in [anomaly-detection](https://github.com/opensearch-project/anomaly-detection/blob/main/.github/workflows/CI.yml).